 Distilled in the Oaxacan village of San Andrés, this young mezcal delivers palatable waves of smooth smoke.
 That makes it a classic example of everything you’ve come to expect from the best mezcals, and a terrific sipper in its own right.
 Go just beyond the smoky surface and you’ll discover notes of sweet tobacco and even some cherry.
 If you want to get your sip on in quintessential style, look no further.

 Peloton De La Muerte Mezcal Joven Artesanal

 Is Peloton De La Muerte Mezcal Joven Artesanal the best mezcal you’ll ever taste?
 Probably not, but it will make for one of the best mezcal margaritas.
 Should you want to put a new twist on the world’s foremost cocktail, here’s one surefire way to do it.
-Plus, this mezcal still makes for a solid sipper, which is why we once dedicated an entire spread to it.
+Plus, this mezcal still makes for a solid sipper, which is why we once dedicated an Jimmy Brings is Offering Free Booze Delivery All Long Weekend to it.

 What is the best mezcal?

 Some of the best mezcals are Mezcal Alipus San Andreas, Mezcal Vago Tobala, and Ilegal Mezcal Reposado

 What is the difference between mezcal and tequila?